Who We Are

 BComm Hons – Economics

 Matt completed his undergraduate BComm in Mathematical Sciences at Stellenbosch University, majoring in Economics, Investment Management and Operations Research.
 He also completed his BComm Honours (Economics) in 2018.
-He sat Level 1 of the Chartered Financial Analyst qualification in June 2018 and passed comfortably.
+He sat Level 2 of the Chartered Financial Analyst qualification in June 2019.
 Matt was deputy head-boy and captained the men’s first hockey team at Somerset College in 2013.
 Matt will continue with his hockey career at Somerset West Hockey Club this year (2018) – where he will represent the 1st team.
 Matt’s hobbies are working out at gym and running, having completed his 1st half-marathon in June 2017.

 Part-Time Research Analyst